The information you need to prepare for a world without device-level ad attribution on iOS.

 You will need to send Branch alternative identifiers (such as IDFV or developer_id) instead of IDFA for all data deletion requests.

-Branch is building support for SKAdNetwork, including updates to our iOS SDKs and a new reporting dashboard.
-We are also working with the SAN networks to enable support for Branch predictive modeling.
+Branch has built robust support for SKAdNetwork, including updates to our iOS SDKs and a new reporting dashboard.
+In parallel to SKAdNetwork, we will continue supporting device-level attribution for opted-in users.

-If you want to collect IDFAs, you can implement the permission modal yourself.
+If you want to access device-level attribution data for your ad campaigns, you will need implement the AppTrackingTransparency permission modal yourself.

 Deterministic deferred deep link matches (+match_guaranteed = true) will no longer be available for the first app session post-install on iOS 14.

 Deferred deep linking will still be possible via probabilistic modeling techniques (as it always has been in situations where a deterministic match could not be made).
 However, these probabilistic links should not be relied upon for user authentication or other critical failure use cases.

 If you leveraged +match_guaranteed data for use cases such as auto-login from a link, this functionality will stop working on iOS 14 in most cases.

 Assuming best practices were used in development, your app should already be set up to gracefully failover in this situation.

 SKAdNetwork will protect against some fraud techniques, but fraudsters will certainly find new ways to exploit the system.